diogosmferreira/olist_business_review/README.md

 ```

 ## 4. Data Modelling using Power BI

+> You can access the Power BI file from this [link](https://github.com/diogosmferreira/olist_business_review/blob/main/Olist%20Report.pbix).

 The process of data modeling in Power BI consisted of the following steps: